FluffyLabs/typeberry/CODESTYLE.md

    places - rather use explicit return types for this.
 3. Especially avoid catching exceptions coming from `check` and `ensure` since these might be removed in the production code.
+4. Do not create sub-classes of `Error` type to distinguish errors.
+Use `Result` instead.

+# Dos and Don'ts

+### Dos

+1. Use `Result` type for returning errors, not exceptions.
+2. Use tagged unions for multiple different values.
+3. Separate data from logic - use dumb containers and standalone functions.
+4. Use `static` builder methods and keep constructors private.
+5. Use sized integer types (`U16`, `U32`, etc).

+### Don'ts

+1. Do not use `instanceof`.
+2. Avoid using property existence (`in` operator) to detect types.
+3. Do not add methods to data objects.

 # Reviews